 HIMSS Analytics provided a report on the findings within New Zealand in June 2016.
 Evidence from implementations overseas has shown a strong correlation in improvement in productivity and quality as hospitals move up the EMRAM model to Stage 7.

 Digital maturity investment recommendations have been included in regional service planning guidance for 2017/18.
-Current regional service plans have been reviewed to note planned work that will increase the digital maturity of acute hospital systems.
-The final plans will be submitted in June 2017.
+Current regional service plans have been reviewed to note planned work that will increase the digital maturity of acute hospital systems and the final plans submitted.

 A repeat of the EMRAM assessment of public hospitals will be undertaken in July 2018.